mounishreddy027/qa-chatbot-api/README.md

 2. Follow the setup instructions
 3. Configure a production web server (like Nginx or Apache) to proxy requests to the application
 4. Set up a process manager (like Supervisord or systemd) to keep the application running

+## API Authentication

+For protected endpoints, you'll need to include an API key in your requests:

+- **Via Swagger UI**: Some endpoints may require authentication.
+Look for the "Authorize" button at the top of the Swagger UI page.
+- **Via HTTP request**: Include your API key in the header: `X-API-Key: your_api_key_here`

 ## Contributing